-As per EITF 00-19, "Accounting for Derivative Financial Instruments Index to, and Potentially Settled in, Company Stock" the Company calculated the value of the warrants issued in connection with this transaction and recorded a charge to expense and a corresponding liability in the amount of \$598,137.
-The value of these warrants will be marked-to-market and the liability will be adjusted with a corresponding charge or benefit recorded in the statement of operations.
+As per EITF 00-19, "Accounting for Derivative Financial Instruments Index to, and Potentially Settled in, Company Stock" the Company calculated the value of the warrants issued in connection with this transaction to be \$567,085.
+This amount was recorded as a reduction to the proceeds allocated to Preferred Stock and a corresponding liability was established.
+This liability has been classified as non-current since the exercise price of these warrants exceeds the market value of the related common shares.
+These warrants have been marked-to-market and the liability has been be adjusted with a corresponding charge or benefit recorded in the statement of operations.
+During the three and six month periods ending July 31, 2005, the Company recorded an expense of \$31,052 and \$0, respectively.